Joshua-Yu28/Diary/README.md

 2024 8.12 leetcoding, I have to overcome my inner weakness and laziness.

 2024 8.20 I received an interview invitation from Tiktok ecosystem platform, which is my first interview invitation in the USA.
 So I am looking forward to it and will get prepared in three weeks!
 Let's GO!

+2024 8.21 did some leetcoding in the morning and helped my friend move house for the rest of the day.